-- Team Administrator
+- Team AdministratorEngineering Officer

-- Fabrication Officer
+- Fabrication OfficerLogistics Officer

-- Engineering Officer Logistics Officer

 - Media/Marketing Officer

 - Public Relations Officer

+Along with the mentors and coaches, our student officers compose our Team Administration.
 Students interested in officer positions apply in the spring and go through a presentation and interview process with coaches and mentors.
 Student officers meet weekly with coaches and mentors to plan team meetings and events, address issues or improvements, and discuss other relevant topics.
 These roles are not mutually exclusive from sub-team leadership positions.
 For current leadership roster, go to http://frcteam2910.org/leadership/.